Clubs and Organizations

 Student Media Board (SMB) (PDF): To support and govern student publications including related student advertising sales, affording students opportunities write, edit, design, manage, do art, sell ads, etc. to inform, educate, and/or entertain the campus community.

-Student Activity Fee Board (SAFB): To foster a vibrant student life, promote enriching educational experiences for students
+Student Activity Fee Board (SAFB) (PDF): To foster a vibrant student life, promote enriching educational experiences for students

-For more information on CSOs, please contact Student Life Coordinator Rouel Velasco, email@example.com, 689-2942.
+For more information on CSOs, please contact Coordinator of Student Leadership Development Programs, Rouel Velasco, email@example.com, 689-2942.

 Meet like-minded pueo to further academic or other interests through one of UH West Oahuʻs many student clubs: